What Are Incoterms? International Commercial Terms Meanings and Usages

 incoterms-info-graphic

 The transportation industry is brimming with jargon; terminology, acronyms and abbreviations that are unique to the business of freight movement.
-To an outsider — someone who doesn’t work in it every day — the sheer amount of things to learn and variables to manage can be overwhelming.
+To the uninitiated, the sheer amount of things to learn and variables to manage can be overwhelming.

-Incoterms make a massive indent on the supply chains of businesses around the world as they work to move cargos expeditiously.
+Incoterms have an impact on the supply chains of businesses around the world as they work to move cargos expeditiously.
 But what are they?
 Why are incoterms important?
 And, most importantly, what does each incoterm mean for you?

 Here at Anderson Trucking Service (ATS), we’ve been helping companies decipher their incoterms for decades now.
 As a result, we understand the profound place they hold in the transportation world and what each of them means.